 It is said that Gearr was in dire trouble with Coote’s forces and that he bought his freedom by betraying Gregory.
 A few days after Gregory’s death, Gearr went to a wake in Camross.
 In attendance were some friends of the slain local hero.
 They suspected Gearr’s treachery and they seized him and brought him up the mountains to a bog.
 There are a few different versions of how Gearr met his final fate, none of which are very pleasant.
 One account states that they turned him upside down and put his head in a bog hole until he drowned.
 Another account stated that their fury was such, that they simply tore the man apart limb from limb.
 Another version states that he was beheaded with a hook and was buried in the peat.

 The Costigan family survived the tumult of the 17th Century and as the 18th Century went on, they recovered some of their standing and by the 19th Century, had regained some of the land that the family had once owned and became a very prominent clan once more in the community.
 Some of them even curried favour with larger land owners and, in a move which would have certainly had Gregory spinning in his graves, became rent collecting agents for landlords.
 At the height of the famine one such rent collecting Costigan came to a few small holdings in Gortnagloch to demand rent.
 Some of the small farmers were unable to meet their payment and Costigan had them evicted on Christmas Eve, 1847, dooming them to an almost certain death.
 One of the farmers, who was also, ironically, a Costigan, though not closely related, was thatching his small home on the day of the eviction and he refused to leave.
 Costigan, the land agent, had this man’s leg broken.
 The small farmer’s mother, horrified by what she had witnessed, cursed the agent and said that there would come a day when there wouldn’t be a single Costigan living in the Slieve Blooms.
 Indeed, this prophecy quickly came through.
 The two generations of Costigans in the parish following the famine contained a very high number of priests and families without sons.
 According to the 1911 Census of Ireland, Pat Costigan, Cloncully, was the only married male bearing the surname in the parish.
 When he died bearing only a daughter, Molly, the curse upon the family name came to its full fruition.
+Molly was my grandmother, making Gregory my great-great-great-great-great-great-great-grand uncle.

 The word Tory comes from the old Irish word tóraidhe meaning outlaw.
 The association between the British Conservative Party and the term stems from this period of time.
 Individuals who adopted a more conservative approach to the case of Charles II were derogatively called Tories.
 The name stuck, however, and the party that would go on to be led by the likes of Edward Bonar Law, Winston Churchill and Margaret Thatcher would forever be known as ‘outlaws’ in the Irish tongue…